spmaniato/os-x-power-user-guide/README.md

 - [SmartGit](http://www.syntevo.com/smartgit/) if you prefer to manage Git repos via a GUI as opposed to the command line
 - [gfxCardStatus](https://gfx.io/) if you have a Macbook Pro with two GPUs (integrated and discrete)
 - In my opinion “Preview”, which comes with OS X, is far superior to Adobe Reader and even has some Acrobat Pro features.
 So I don’t think you have to worry about getting a new PDF viewer.

+### LaTeX

+- LaTeX deserves its own subsection 😁
+- Install the [MacTex](https://www.tug.org/mactex/) distribution (essentially TeX Live)
+    - I think this comes with a bunch of handy utilities like BibDesk (bibliography editor)
+- Then download an editor.
+I like [TeXShop](http://pages.uoregon.edu/koch/texshop/obtaining.html) (free).
+    - There are fancier editors on the App Store 💰

 ## Keyboard Shortcuts